RakhithJK/pyenv-pyenv-wiki/Common-build-problems.md

 * You've updated a dependent library on your system to a version with a different library filename (generally, to a new major version) since the time you had compiled Python

-    * The easiest way would be to rebuild all affected Python installations against the new version of the library with `pyenv install <version> --force`
+    * The easiest way is to rebuild all affected Python installations against the new version of the library with `pyenv install <version> --force`